DC UNITED STADIUM STREETSCAPE

-The Audi Field will be the home for the new DC United Stadium, a state-of-the art soccer stadium that will host a variety of sporting and cultural events, community activities, and concerts.
-The urban facility will have the capacity to hold 20,000 fans and will feature 31 luxury suites, bike valet, and 500,000 total square feet of mixed-use retail and residential space on site, making it a 365-day destination for fans and DC residents alike.
+Audi Field is the new home for the DC United team, a state-of-the art soccer stadium that hosts a variety of sporting and cultural events, community activities, and concerts.
+The urban facility has the capacity to hold 20,000 fans and features 31 luxury suites, bike valet, and 500,000 total square feet of mixed-use retail and residential space on site, making it a year-round destination for fans and DC residents alike.

-This project has been in the works and under negotiation for DC for over a decade.
+This project was in the works and under negotiation for DC for over a decade.
 After a 2006 proposal failed, DC United made 2 additional stadium proposals that also failed to be built.
 In 2011, the club explored using the previously unused land at Buzzard Point and decided to move forward in 2013.
-The $300 million state-of-the-art facility is a public-private partnership that will help revitalize this neighborhood, create nearly 900 job opportunities for DC residents, and strengthen a commitment to community and fan engagement.
+The $300 million state-of- the-art facility is a public-private partnership that will help revitalize this neighborhood, create nearly 900 job opportunities for DC residents, and strengthen a commitment to community and fan engagement.

-Jason Levien, United managing partner, says the stadium is a catalyst in the economic development of this southwest waterfront district.
-“This stadium, previously only a dream, is now a tangible marker of our progress.”
+Jason Levien, DC United Managing Partner, says the stadium is a catalyst in the economic development of this southwest waterfront district.
+"This stadium, previously only a dream, is now a tangible marker of our progress.”